-Describe individual equipment required for executing the procedure and how they are connected in sufficient detail to enable unambiguous set-up.
+Describe individual equipment and how they are connected in sufficient detail to enable unambiguous set-up.
 Number the items for later reference.
 Diagrams and flowcharts may assist clarity.
-Especially for special apparatus it may be useful to explain the instrument more in detail, e.g. by giving the dimensions in millimetres necessary for reproduction.
 Any checking of the functioning of the assembled apparatus shall be described in the "Procedure" clause in a sub clause headed "Preliminary test" or "Check test" (see 10).

 List minimum performance requirements and verification requirements and any relevant instrument manuals.
-If appropriate, refer to international standards or other internationally acceptable documents concerning laboratory glassware and related apparatus.
+If appropriate, refer to International standards or other internationally acceptable documents concerning laboratory glassware and related apparatus.

-Include environmental requirements (fume cupboards, temperature requirements during operation etc.).
+Include environmental requirements (fume cupboards etc.).